SHRUNKEN MEN

 I listen to Picard and the Director as I watch Ryker pace.
 He's wearing government-issue gray coveralls.
 Looks alert.
 He stares out a half-opened window.
 I guess he's considering escape.
 But where can he go, two inches high?
 He stares...
 I finally follow his eyes.

 There's a mousehole in the corner of the Planetary Director's office.
 A mousehole with a man in it.
 A guerrilla from the Midget Liberation Front, who got out of the reservation, crossed miles of giants' territory full of cars cats and feet, broke into the executive palace, made his way through the walls, and now is standing up inside the deepest chamber of the government's heart.
+A tiny man in a dollhouse doorway bristles at a giant peering in

-He is holding a pair of jeans, rolled up in a quarter-inch wad.
+He's holding a pair of jeans, rolled up in a quarter-inch wad.
 He pulls back his arm, and pitches.
 The roll of denim flaps in the window, uncurling as it hits the floor.
 Ryker seems to understand.
 He strips off those gray coveralls, and puts on the jeans.
 He must feel cold, I think, but he looks happier.
 Maybe he knows something I don't.

 While he's changing, I hear the Director nearing the doll house.
 I think "Of course the Director will interrupt him the moment he's changing."
 But Ryker finishes just before the front door bursts open and a huge face hovers outside.
 Ryker goes out to face the giant warden, grabbing a home-made megaphone by the door.